-- Use the Cloud Service or use or install the Software, the Customized Software or the Documentation in any other environment than in the Designated Operating Environment or in any other manner not permitted by the Agreement, these Kemppi General Terms and Conditions or without the prior written permission of the Supplier;
+- Use the Cloud Service or use or install the Software, the Customized Software, or the Documentation in any other manner not permitted by the Agreement, these Kemppi General Terms, and Conditions, or without the prior written permission of the Supplier;

 - Take or instruct any third party to take any action that would breach the limited right to use the SIPPM granted to the Customer under Section 4 above.